 If you want to enhance the indoor air quality in a single room of your house, then a small and portable air purifier can do the job efficiently.
 However, suppose you want to enhance your entire residence’s air quality, including other spaces, such as the kitchen, living room, and dining room.
 In that case, a portable air cleaner will not be sufficient.
+For this, you should Install MVHR in your home.

 What are Whole House Air Purifiers?